tomer1812/tomer1812.github.io/_projects-pydts/projects-pydts.md

 <img src="Discrete-time.png" alt="Discrete-time" width="600">
 <br>
-*Observed number of events in each discrete-time for two competing events*
+*Figure 1.
+Number of observed events in each discrete-time for two competing events*

 In this project, we developed a novel estimation procedure for analyzing discrete-time survival data with competing events.